 The definition of previously developed land can be found in Annex 2 of the National Planning Policy Framework (NPPF)

-The Brownfield Land Register Regulations require that entries in the Register must be reviewed at least once a year and Runnymede Borough Council are now in the process of updating their Register.
+The Brownfield Land Register Regulations require that entries in the Register must be reviewed at least once year and Runnymede Borough Council have updated their Register for 2022.

-In order to update the sites contained within the register the Council is now undertaking a call for brownfield sites for inclusion in the Register.
-If you wish to submit a site for inclusion in the Register you should do so by completing the site pro-forma below and submitting to email@example.com by no later than Sunday 29 November 2021.
-The site will then be considered for inclusion in the Register with the aim for publication by 31 December 2021.
+To update the sites contained within the register for 2023 the Council is now undertaking call for brownfield sites.
+If you wish to submit site for inclusion in the Register you should do so by completing the site proforma below and submitting it to email@example.com by no later than Sunday 3 December 2023.
+The site will then be considered for inclusion in the Register with the aim for publication by 31 December 2023.

 To qualify for the Brownfield Register sites must be